 A nurse registry is a specific type of healthcare company that provides healthcare (or companion care) for patients in their home.
 The regulatory body of Florida nurse registries – the Agency for Healthcare Administration (AHCA) – defines nurse registries as “An agency that offers healthcare related contracts for registered nurses, licensed practical nurses, certified nursing assistants, home health aides, companions, or homemakers who are paid by fees as independent contractors.”
-Essentially, nurse registries are referral sources that ‘match’ the patient (technically the employer) with an eligible independent contractor.
+Essentially, nurse registries are referral sources that ‘match’ the patient (who is technically the caregiver’s employer) with an eligible independent contractor (the caregiver).

 Differences Between Nurse Registry and Home Health Agency

 - In order to properly value a South Florida nurse registry for sale, one must understand the differences between a nurse registry and a home health agency.

 - Home health agencies are healthcare providers who provide a much broader and more skilled set of healthcare services for patients in their home.